egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 Do good.

 Jesus had such a purpose.
-Paul of Tarsus, Martin Luther King Jr., Mother Teresa and many others of his followers had and still have.
+Paul of Tarsus, Martin Luther King Jr., Mother Teresa and many others of his followers had.

+And still have.

 Like you and me.